Ardgour

 The area is served by the A861 road.
 The easiest access from the A82 (Glasgow – Inverness Trunk road) is via a short ferry crossing from Corran to Ardgour; the alternative is a 40 mi trip around Loch Linnhe and Loch Eil.
 The ferry runs every half-hour from about 6:30 am (8:45 am on Sunday) until about 9:30 pm and costs £8.00 per PLG vehicle (wef 1 Apr 2018) for a single ticket – passengers/pedestrians free.
 Foot passengers and bicycles are carried free of charge.

 Ardgour has formed part of the territory of the Clan MacLean ever since the MacMasters were removed from the territory in the 15th century.
 The current Laird of Ardgour, Robin Maclean, is a MacLean by adoption.
 He is the nephew of the last hereditary Maclean of Ardgour – a lady Laird – having changed his name by legal action in The Court of the Lord Lyon in Edinburgh.

 Lairds

-At the instigation of MacDonald of the Isles, the MacMasters were usurped by the Macleans in 1410.
-A Maclean of Ardgour has been Laird til the current time, Robin Maclean, 18th Laird of Ardgour succeeding his aunt, Catriona Louise Maclean, 17th Laird in 1988.
+At the instigation of MacDonald of the Isles, the MacMasters were usurped by Donald Maclean 1st of Ardgour in circa 1432.
+A Maclean of Ardgour has been Laird till the current time, Robin Maclean, 18th Laird of Ardgour succeeding his aunt, Catriona Louise Maclean, 17th Laird in 1988.